owasp-dep-scan/dep-scan/README.md

       |_|   |_|
 ```

-dep-scan is a fully open-source security audit tool for project dependencies based on known vulnerabilities and advisories.
+dep-scan is a fully open-source security audit tool for project dependencies based on known vulnerabilities, advisories and license limitations.
 The output is compatible with [grafeas](https://github.com/grafeas/grafeas).
 The tool is ideal for CI environments with built-in build breaker logic.

 [![Docker Repository on Quay](https://quay.io/repository/appthreat/dep-scan/status "Docker Repository on Quay")](https://quay.io/repository/appthreat/dep-scan)